mr-joshcrane/shellspy/README.md

 $
 ```

-Transcript of sessions are stored on disk to `transcript.txt`
+Transcript of LocalSpy  sessions are stored on disk to `transcript.txt`

+Transcripts of ServerSpy sessions are stored server side in the transcripts directory.
+There is one file per session with an incrementing session number in the format `transcripts/transcript-<sessionNumber>.txt`.